2024 Q3/Q4 Market Report

 Buy Side

-Most in Demand: C++, Python, QD, Prior industry experience, especially Buy-side experience
+Most in Demand: C++, Python, QD, Data engineering

 QR – ML PhD – medium frequency - large HF